mpolimeno/sdsu-sage-tutorial-git/about.rst

 Additions to this tutorial are encouraged as are suggestions for additional topics for inclusion.

 All of this website's source code can be downloaded from the project's `bitbucket <https://bitbucket.org/ayeq123/sdsu-sage-tutorial/>`_.
 There you will find a complete copy of the source code for generating this website.
 To build the site from its source, the reader will need to install the `Sphinx Documentation <http://sphinx.poco.org>`_, which is written in the `Python Programming Language <http://www.python.org>`_.
-We are excited to see any changes that you make so please let `us <monarres@rohan.sdsu.edu>`_ know of any new material that you  add.
-We want for this tutorial to be as comprehensive as possible and any assistance toward this goal is welcomed.
+We are excited to see any changes that you make so please let `us <mosullivan@mail.sdsu.edu>`_ know of any new material that you  add.
+We want this tutorial to be as comprehensive as possible and any assistance toward this goal is welcomed.

-The content of this tutorial has be written using `reStructured Text <http://sphinx.pocoo.org/rest.html>`_, which is processed by `Sphinx <http://sphinx.pocoo.org/>`_ to produce the HTML and PDF output.
-Sphinx and reStructured Text are used throughout the official Sage and Python documentation, so it is useful for contribuotrs to either of these projects.
+The content of this tutorial is written using `reStructured Text <http://sphinx.pocoo.org/rest.html>`_, which is processed by `Sphinx <http://sphinx.pocoo.org/>`_ to produce the HTML and PDF output.
+Sphinx and reStructured Text are used throughout the official Sage and Python documentation, so it is useful for contributors to either of these projects.

 There are  four parts to the tutorial: :ref:`about_tutorial` has basic instructions about using and amending the tutorial, and the others have mathematical content. :ref:`sage_as_a_calculator` is intended, as the title suggests, to cover straightforward computations, plotting graphs, and content that one might find in a high school algebra course, introductory statistics or calculus.
 We intend it to be  accessible to an entering college student, or to a bright high school student.

 "Programming in Sage" eases the transition to higher level mathematics by treating topics that relate to the interface between mathematical concepts and computational issues.
-This chapter covers basic structures like: lists, sets and strings; the universe for a number or variable, rational numbers versus real numbers (of specificied precision); programming essentials like booleans, conditionals and iterative computation; file handling and data handling; etc.
+The first chapter covers universes and coercion   (rationals, reals, booleans etc.);  variables; and basic structures like lists, sets and strings.
+The second chapter covers; programming essentials like  conditionals and iterative computation; file handling and data handling; etc.   The third chapter discusses mathematical software packages within Sage.
+Finally, there is a brief discussion of interactive demonstrations with the notebook.

 "Mathematical Structures" is written at a more sophisticated level than the earlier material, since the intended audience is college students taking upper division math courses.
 The emphasis is on learning about specific mathematical structures that have a Sage class associated to them.
+We intend each chapter to ne independent of the others.

 .. seealso::
    `reStructured Text Primer <http://sphinx.pocoo.org/rest.html>`_